Mathew-Harvey/video_chat_OneToMany/README.md

  * click on create database
  * select geo location
  * start in test mode - can edit the rules to remove the read write permission expiry
- * copy the link at th etime of database window - looks like : https://xxxx-xxxx-default-rtdb.asia-southeast1.firebasedatabase.app/
+ * copy the link at the time of database window - looks like : https://xxxx-xxxx-default-rtdb.asia-southeast1.firebasedatabase.app/
  * Past it into the Server/firebase.js code
  * You now have linked your database